blockdeep/libro/src/high/Properly_Setup_XCM_Barrier.md

 ## Description

 As the name suggests, the `Barrier` type in the commonly used XCM executor serves as entry protection for execution on a chain.
-It should be set explicitly to define which origins can execute without cost—such as for unbricking purposes—and which should incur charges.
+It should be set explicitly to define which origins can execute without cost—such as for un-bricking purposes—and which should incur charges.
 Additionally, consider carefully which origins should be entirely restricted from access via XCM.

 As a rule of thumb, it is always recommended to be as restrictive as possible.

 ## What should be avoided

 In the following example, there is a clear vulnerability: any origin can execute XCM for free on the chain using this configuration

 ```rust
 pub type Barrier = (